Capacity modelling essentials: Understanding past performance and forecasting the future

 For the purposes of this exercise, Shane showed the following chart, asking us to imagine that it’s the end of 2018 and we’re looking to forecast for 2019.

-Sample slides from the capacity and cost per hire modeling presentation
+Sample slides from the capacity and cost per hire modelling presentation

-Sample slides from the capacity and cost per hire modeling presentation
+Sample slides from the capacity and cost per hire modelling presentation

 You now have a capacity model!
 You can now answer questions such as how many recruiters and sourcers you have supporting each group and how that’s changed over time, how much harder it is to hire in one department compared to another, how many recruiters you need to support next year’s hiring plan and more.

-Sample slide from the capacity and cost per hire modeling presentation
+Sample slide from the capacity and cost per hire modelling presentation

 Once you’ve gone through all these steps, you can go on to do more complex calculations such as determining your cost per hire.
 If you’d like to explore this topic in more detail, be sure to check out the video of Shane’s presentation here.